ethereum-optimism/optimism/packages/atst/docs/sdk.md

 })
 ```

-### parseAttestationBytes
+### Parsing bytes

-Parses raw bytes from the attestation station based on the type.
+These utilities for parsing bytes are provided:

+`parseAddress`
+`parseNumber`
+`parseBool`
+`parseString`

-Note: `readAttestation` and `readAttestations` already parse the bytes so this is only necessary if reading attestations directly from chain instead of through this sdkA
+Note: `readAttestation` and `readAttestations` already parse the bytes so this is only necessary if reading attestations directly from chain instead of through this utility

 ```typescript
 const attestation = parseAttestationBytes(